FLipperdvlp/FLipperdvlp/ReadMe.md

 # 👋 About Me

 Hi there!
 I'm a high school student from Ukraine 🇺🇦 who is passionate about programming and technology.
-Soon, I’ll be moving to Poland 🇵🇱 to start my studies at **Wrocław University of Science and Technology** in the field of Computer Science / Computer Engineering  .
+I’m currently in Opole, Poland 🇵🇱, and soon I’ll be moving to Wrocław to start my studies at Wrocław University of Science and Technology in the field of Computer Science / Computer Engineering.
 I love building things, solving problems, and constantly learning new technologies.
 ---

 # 💻 Tech Stack